Isla Cristina

+Wooden bridge to the beach (Puente de la Gola).

 Isla Cristina is a city and municipality located in the province of Huelva, Spain, close to the Portuguese border.
-According to the 2009 census, the city has a population of 21,324 inhabitants.
+According to the 2025 municipal register, the city has a population of 21,525 inhabitants.

 Isla Cristina remains one of the most important fishing ports in Andalusia, its catch being highly prized throughout Spain.

 It is a popular summer holiday resort, particularly with the Spaniards themselves.
 Sevillanos flock to the area in July and August, much of the attraction being the kilometers of 'Blue Flag' standard beaches.